History of Kayla Harrison in Timeline

 March 2022: Signed with Bellator MMA

-In March 2022, Kayla Harrison signed a contract with Bellator MMA; however, PFL exercised their matching right, and Harrison re-signed with them.
+In March 2022, Harrison signed a contract with Bellator MMA.
+However, PFL exercised their matching right, and Harrison re-signed with them.

-On May 6, 2022, Kayla Harrison faced Marina Mokhnatkina at PFL 3, winning the bout via unanimous decision.
+On May 6, 2022, Harrison faced Marina Mokhnatkina at PFL 3 and won the bout via unanimous decision.

-On July 1, 2022, Kayla Harrison was scheduled to face Julia Budd at PFL 6, but after Budd pulled out due to injury, Harrison faced Kaitlin Young, winning by referee stoppage in the first round.
+On July 1, 2022, Harrison was scheduled to face Julia Budd at PFL 6.
+However, she faced Kaitlin Young and won the bout, with the referee stoppage at the 2:35 mark of the first round.

-On August 20, 2022, Kayla Harrison faced Martina Jindrová in the Semifinals off the Women's Lightweight tournament at PFL 9, winning the bout in the first round via arm-triangle choke.
+On August 20, 2022, Harrison faced Martina Jindrová in the Semifinals of the Women's Lightweight tournament at PFL 9, winning the bout in the first round via arm-triangle choke.

-March 2023: Inducted into the International Sports Hall of Fame
+March 2023: Inducted into International Sports Hall of Fame

-In March 2023, Kayla Harrison was inducted into the International Sports Hall of Fame.
+In March 2023, Harrison was inducted into the International Sports Hall of Fame.

 December 2023: PFL Deal Termination